kirannavale/Data-Analytics-Essentials-by-Cisco/README.md

 It could be something as simple as “does having Batman appear in your movie make it more successful at the box office?” or “which flavors of ice cream are most popular with different age groups?”.
 Or it could be something more complex, like “what cryptocurrency is the best investment based on past year performance?”.

 /Write down your question.
 What is the benefit of determining the answer to this question?
 In most data analytic projects, the potential benefit is the reason for the project.
-For example, a marketing executive would benefit from knowing which age groups prefer certain flavors of ice cream, because it could help determine where to place advertising, or which flavors to stock in towns with colleges or universities.
+For example, a marketing executive would benefit from knowing which age groups prefer certain flavors of ice cream, because it could help determine where to place advertising, or which flavors to stock in towns with colleges or universities.<br>
 Review the four different types of data analysis described in the module.
 What type of analysis do you think fits best to uncover the answer to your question?
 In most cases, descriptive analysis is a good choice if the answer will be determined by analyzing historical data. <br>

 Step 2: Determine the Data Needed